 Nature of Injury

-The most common workplace injuries are sprains and strains, accounting for 28% of all injuries last year.
-A close second are superficial injuries, which account for 21% of all injuries.
-Fractures represent a further 17% of job-related injuries.
+The most common workplace injuries are sprains and strains, accounting for 26% of all injuries last year.
+The second most common type are superficial injuries, which account for 16% of all injuries.
+Lacerations represent 15% of workplace injuries while fractures represent a further 14% of job-related injuries.
 Of note, fractures are less likely to lead to long-term incapacitation compared to sprains and strains.

 Most Common Non-Fatal Workplace InjuriesLFSRIDDORPercentage